New UK high-speed rail service may not connect to central London -report | Business

 - United Kingdom

+Costs are rocketing as steel, concrete and wages rise, forcing the government to consider stopping the line in west London, instead of Euston, central London, scrapping the need for 7 kilometres of tunnel, the newspaper said.
+Travellers would be expected to use the capital's underground network to complete their journeys.

-A delay to building track to Euston was also being considered, the Sun said.
-Asked about the report, the government did not deny that it was considering the west London option, but confirmed its commitment to building the line to Manchester, in northern England.
+According to the Sun, other options include delaying the extension to Euston or delaying the whole project by two to five years.
+Asked about the report, the government did not deny it was considering the west London option, but confirmed its commitment to the track reaching Manchester, in northern England.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)